Meet the Board

 Mr. Cox can be contacted by email at email@example.com.

 Mrs. Jensen was elected to the Board of Education in April 2021 to a 4 year term.
-Growing up on the Southwest side of Chicago, Mrs. Jensen started her school years in CPS before transferring into the Catholic School system, and ultimately graduating from Mt.
+Growing up on the Southwest side of Chicago, Mrs. Jensen started her school years in CPS before transferring into the Catholic School system, graduating from Mt.
 Assisi Academy.
 She received a Bachelor’s degree in Special Education from Elmhurst College and spent 13 years as a Special Education teacher in both Chicago and Palos Hills.
-Mrs. Jensen and her husband are 7 year residents of Palos Heights and the parents of two students at Palos East.
+Mrs. Jensen and her husband are residents of Palos Heights and the parents of two students at Palos East.
 Mrs. Jensen’s term expires in 2025.
 Committee Chair: Student Outcomes & Accountability.
 Board Liaison: PFA, MPA, and Education Foundation.

 Mrs. Jensen may be contacted by email at firstname.lastname@example.org.